andreysolovyev381/zip_in_cpp/readme.md

 	}

 ```

-### Standard and Compilers
-Works like a charm in 17 and 20.
-Is compiled by gcc, clang for Linux and something for Windows (thanks to Github Actions).

-### Dependencies
-Header only, STL only.

 ### Disclaimer
 Feel free to use it for your needs at your own risk.
 No guarantees of any kind is given :)